Artboard 13ftbt.png

 Bears, mountain lions, and other wildlife are found along the trail corridor.
 You will be required to carry bear spray and to know how to use it.
 Running with headphones is also heavily discouraged because of the increased risk of not hearing a wild animal ahead or behind you.

-Weather: September can have a wide variety of weather conditions in the Flathead Valley, so please pay attention to the forecast and think about layers, rain gear, and how to prepare yourself for any possible conditions.
-We have had pouring rain, heavy snow, and hot, sunny weather, with one race having ALL of those conditions during a 6 hour period!
+Weather: July can have a wide variety of weather conditions in the Flathead Valley, so please pay attention to the forecast and think about layers, rain gear, and how to prepare yourself for any possible conditions.
+We can have pouring rain, snow, and hot, sunny weather.
+We had one race with ALL of those conditions during a 6 hour period!

 Cell phone coverage is mostly present along the course but it is not guaranteed.
 Aid volunteers will carry cell phones and radios.